Do you have problems with your Oppo Pad?

 WiFi, Bluetooth & GPS

-Using WiFi, Bluetooth, and GPS on your tablet drains a lot of battery.
+Using WiFi, Bluetooth, and GPS on your phone drains a lot of battery.

 It's because these three features use up a lot of power.
-In addition, these three features are used by many applications on your tablet for syncing and communicating with other devices.
+In addition, these three features are used by many applications on your phone for syncing and communicating with other devices.

-When enabled on your tablet, they can cause a significant drain on the battery.
+When enabled on your phone, they can cause a significant drain on the battery.
 Therefore, you should keep these three OFF and turn them ON only when needed.

 If you just updated your Oppo Pad firmware, the new software likely has some bugs that shortened its battery life.